aastha9199/aastha9199/README.md

 ###

-<h3 align="left">I  am a dedicated, organized and methodical individual.
+<h3 align="center">I  am a dedicated, organized and methodical individual.
 I am reliable and dependable and often seek new responsibilities within a wide range of areas.
 I have an active and dynamic approach to work and getting<br>things done with determination and decisiveness.</h3>

 ###